 A formal, comprehensive and tailored induction is given to all non-executive directors following their appointment, including access to external training courses, visits to key locations within the Group and meetings with members of the senior management team.

-Brian Phillipson is the Senior Independent Director.
+Brian Phillipson was appointed as the Senior Independent Director following the retirement of Peter Bordui in the year ended 30 September 2021.
 His role includes providing a sounding board for the Chairman and acting as an intermediary for the non-executive directors, where necessary.
-The Board believes that Peter has the appropriate experience, knowledge and independence to continue this role.
+The Board believes that Brian has the appropriate experience, knowledge and independence to continue this role.